freeDSP/FreeDSP_INTEGRA/README.md

 # FreeDSP_INTEGRA

-An integrated four-channel 2.1MHz switching Class-D Amplifier embedded with a DSP processor.
+An integrated four-channel 2.1MHz switching Class-D Amplifier embedded with an ADAU1466/1452 DSP processor.

 Details are stated in the [wiki page](https://github.com/freeDSP/FreeDSP_INTEGRA/wiki)